cameronleger/neural-style-gui/README.md

 The Layers Tab and Lists are normally filled with the default values for the default Proto & Model files, but they will update based on other Proto & Model file selections.
 It's possible to add or remove layers from these lists with the relevant buttons.
 Layers can be renamed by double-clicking their names.

-The Output Tab can be quickly accessed with the shortcut Ctrl+O. Additionally, Ctrl+Enter will start the Neural Style process, and any time this process is started the Output tab is focused.
+The Output Tab can be quickly accessed with the shortcut Ctrl+O. Ctrl+Enter will Queue the current settings.
+Additionally, Ctrl+Shift+Enter will start the Neural Style Queue, and any time this process is started the Output tab is focused.
 The Fit to View and Actual Size buttons are quick ways to view the image.
 The mouse scroll-wheel zooms the image, and clicking-and-dragging pans.
 If an image with a different aspect ratio is loaded, the view is reset in the Fit to View mode.
 The Save Image button (and optional file name) will save the currently shown image to the selected Output Folder.

-In the Output Tab and next to the Image is the Output History Tree.
+In the Output Tab and next to the Image is the Output Queue Tree.
 Any started process will show up here, and items are grouped by each process run.
 The top-level items contain a Load button to re-load the style settings used for that process.
-The child items are each iteration image.
+The child items are each iteration image, and can quickly set the Initialize With Image setting.
 With no selection, the Image will always show the most recent iteration processed.
 Selecting a top-level style will continuously update the Image with the most recent iteration from that process.
 Selecting a child image will only show that selection in the Image.

 The Neural Style Log Tab will show the output from the most recent running process.
 This is rarely used, but it's helpful to understand why a process might have failed, usually because of out-of-memory errors.